Meneer-de-Bruin/WCT-API/apis/api-target_DELETE.rst

 ======================
 Deletes a specific target.
 This is only possible if there are no attached target instances.

-If one wishes to set the target to 'Rejected' then one must use the update target API :doc:`TEST<api-target_PUT>`
+If one wishes to set the target to 'Rejected' then one must use the update target API :doc:`/api-target_PUT`

 Version
 -------